rafaelmartinsbuck/credit-scoring/README.md

 ### Code

 Template code is provided in the `credit_scoring.ipynb` notebook file.
-You will also be required to  the `LoanStats_2017Q4.csv` dataset file to execute the project.
+You will also be required the `LoanStats_2017Q4.csv` dataset file to execute the project.

 ### Run